tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 There are a number of common lessons out there such as making sure to still change clothes for work and making a point to share your video on calls with co-workers.
 One of the topics that I've been thinking about a lot is the idea of communication and interruptions.
 Even when in an office I would sometimes worry about the [cost of interruptions and context switching](https://blog.rescuetime.com/context-switching/), but it seemed more natural to turn around and ask a co-worker than to message or email them.
 It seems that since remote workforces have an additional barrier to the impromptu in-person interruptions, they think about the idea of _how_ to communicate and the impact that could have.

 A lot of this thinking was spurred from this [two](https://rework.fm/remote-work-q-a-1/) [part](https://rework.fm/remote-work-q-a-2/) Q&A session on the Rework pocast (from the team at Basecamp).
+At Basecamp, they seem to have a bias towards asynronous communication:

+> At Basecamp our perfect-world rule of thumb is “real-time sometimes, asynchronous most of the time”.

+[This blog post](https://m.signalvnoise.com/is-group-chat-making-you-sweat/) covers some of their thinking around the pros and cons of leveraging real-time communication tools like group chat programs.

+These discussions around the benefits of leveraging asynchronous communication have me trying to leverage it more when possible.
+One way I am trying to improve my written communication is by writing more blog posts.

+One common for of writing at work is trying to expresss my thoughts and explan a concept - this could be to try suggest a certain way to do things or to explain my implementation of a feature.
+This aligns nicely with the types of blog posts I try to write.
+I generally choose topics that try to explain something technical or, like this one, share my current thoughts.

 - [ ] want to favpr async communication